-Dupilumab treatment has shown clinical efficacy prior to Week 24 in all Phase 3 trials examined across all indications.
-In addition, available biomarker data of disease response, including TARC and eotaxin-3, plateau after Week 16 but before Week 24 in prior AD trials, including the 52-week AD study (R668-AD-1224; CHRONOS).
-The Sponsor considers that a 24-week treatment period is an appropriate duration to observe dupilumab's effect in PN to ensure an adequate evaluation of PN lesions as the effect on pruritus is expected to plateau by Week 12 similar to that observed in the atopic dermatitis studies.
-Weeks 12 to Week 24 will then allow for evaluation of the maintenance of effect on pruritus.
+The Sponsor considers that a 24-week treatment period is an appropriate duration to observe dupilumab's effect in PN to ensure an adequate evaluation of PN lesions and itch as the effect is expected to continue to increase over time and treatment effects will be most apparent by Week 24 similar to that observed in the completed primary analysis of the EFC16460 study of dupilumab in PN.
 The duration of the 12-week follow-up period is based on the time expected for drug concentration to reach zero (below the lower limit of quantification) in most patients after the last dose of dupilumab.
 This follow-up period will allow assessment of the need for chronic treatment with dupilumab for this disease by an assessment of return of PN symptoms post-treatment.